ACuteWoof/blog-md/posts/mc-rant.md

 You thought that sucks?
 It gets worse.

-On Bedrock editions, players can get banned from the entire game from these chat reports.
+On Minecraft Bedrock edition, players can get banned from the entire game from these chat reports.
 This is NOT what I call a sandbox game.
 Like- why ban someone from even accessing their single player worlds for breaking the rules in some multiplayer server?

-Oh and the players have to manually cancel their realms subscription after they get banned, till that, they'll basically be donating Microsoft for literally nothing.
+Oh and the players have to manually cancel their realms subscription after they get banned, till that, they'll basically be donating to Microsoft for literally nothing.

 #### Okay, these are on Bedrock edition, Java is still fine right? i.e they literally said they won't affect the default Java gameplay.